Kenzysc/PlayerReevoo/README.md

   * Utilizes role-based authorization to determine which users can access which pages and alter db data.

 ## API Documentation
-  You can get the documentation for this API [here](https://documenter.getpostman.com/view/28804282/2s9YC1XaFJ)
+  You can get the documentation for this API on [Postman](https://documenter.getpostman.com/view/28804282/2s9YC1XaFJ)

 ## HTTP Requests
 All API requests are made by sending a secure HTTPS request using one of the following methods: